 - Manual – Use this option to not get any notification when updates are available.
-Users need to check manually for updates by selecting Check for Updates.
+Users must check manually for updates by selecting Check for Updates.

 - Disabled – Use this option to disable Citrix Workspace Updates.

-This determines the number of times the end user will be notified to upgrade before they are forced to update to the latest version of Citrix Workspace app for Mac.
+This determines the number of times the user is notified to upgrade before they are forced to update to the latest version of Citrix Workspace app for Mac.
 By default, this value is 7.

-- -1 – The end user will always have the option of getting reminded later when an update is available.
+- -1 – The user has the option of getting reminded later when an update is available.

-- 0 – The end user will be forced to update to the latest version of Citrix Workspace app for Mac as soon as the update is available.
+- 0 – The user is forced to update to the latest version of Citrix Workspace app for Mac when the update is available.

-- Positive integer – The end user will be reminded this many number of times before being forced to update.
+- Positive integer – The user is reminded these many times before being forced to update.
 Citrix recommends not to set this value higher than 7.

-This determines how quickly a device will see that an update is available.
+This determines how quickly a device sees that an update is available.

-- Auto – The Citrix Workspace Updates system will decide when available updates are rolled out to users.
+- Auto – The Citrix Workspace Updates system decides when available updates are rolled out to users.

-- Fast – Available updates will be rolled out to users on high priority as determined by Citrix Workspace app for Mac.
+- Fast – Available updates are rolled out to users on high priority as determined by Citrix Workspace app for Mac.

-- Medium – Available updates will be rolled out to users on medium priority as determined by Citrix Workspace app for Mac.
+- Medium – Available updates are rolled out to users on medium priority as determined by Citrix Workspace app for Mac.

-- Slow – Available updates will be rolled out to users on low priority as determined by Citrix Workspace app for Mac.
+- Slow – Available updates are rolled out to users on low priority as determined by Citrix Workspace app for Mac.